 At Thornton Manor wedding entertainment is a key element on the day.
 I’ve just got back from Si and Claire’s wedding and what a belter it was!

 I had initially chatted with Si & Claire just under a year ago at a bridal fayre.
 They loved the idea of having someone playing and singing their favourite songs on a 6ft white baby grand piano.
-I was duly booked to perform during the drinks reception and wedding breakfast to help create the mood they wanted for their special day in the Lakeside Marquee.
+They were holding their wedding reception in the Lakeside Marquee.
+Great choice!
+I was duly booked to help create the mood they wanted for their special day.

 As soon as the guests arrived for the drinks reception, I spotted two of my favourite wedding peeps: Mark Anson from Classic Bridal Cars and Phil Ritchie from Prestige Wedding Video & Photography.
 These guys are also born entertainers so the party was in full swing in no time.

-As the champagne glasses were being filled, I went for Hey Jude as the last song before speeches and the guests were with me all the way.
+As the champagne glasses were being filled, I could see it wouldn’t be long till speeches.
+I decided to go for Hey Jude as the last song before speeches and the guests were with me all the way.
 After some very touching speeches, it was time for me to take my leave.

 All the best to Si & Claire, a truly lovely couple!
 You’re wedding day was a belter! xx

 Last Wednesday, I had my corporate event pianist hat on at Hope Street Hotel in Liverpool.
-I had never played in the Residents’ Lounge before so checked out the piano I was using beforehand – a beautiful Boston Steinway grand piano.
+I had never played in the Residents’ Lounge before so I called in earlier to check out the piano.
+It’s a beautiful Boston Steinway grand piano.
 What a treat!